-&lt;sup>4 The initial charge is applied against the total amount invested.
+4 The initial charge is applied against the total amount invested.
 The Management Company and Distributors are entitled to the initial charge, which can be partly or fully waived at the Directors' discretion.
+6 Up to 13 September 2024, the initial charge will be 'up to 1%'.

-&lt;sup>5 Percentages are stated with reference to the Net Asset Value of the Fund or the Net Asset Value per Share, as may be appropriate.
+5 Percentages are stated with reference to the Net Asset Value of the Fund or the Net Asset Value per Share, as may be appropriate.